Investing in Green Technology Companies and Stocks

 Food Technology Companies and Stocks

 Food technology is when we start to play with producing food in ways we hadn’t thought of, or even consuming things you wouldn’t think of like insects or even soylents.
-(Using insects for animal feed might be the way forward though.)
+(Using insects for animal feed might be the way forward though, and French startup Ynsect appears to be leading the charge.)
 Some ambitious projects being worked on by food tech startups include an organic sugar substitute that actually tastes good to help combat obesity, and an organic coating which extends the life of fruits and vegetables.
 Aside from that, most of the buzz in food tech is mainly around the whole fake meat boom.

 One area of food technology that’s getting loads of attention from investors and the general public is “fake food” which simply refers to the many types of foods that are now being produced which are supposed to resemble the organically produced thing.
 The most interest seems to fall on alternative proteins which are now being generated using numerous methods.
 We now have fake seafood that’s grown in labs or made out of plants finding its way into kitchens with rave reviews.